Storied Objects from the Smithsonian Folklife Festival

 One of the most beautiful objects gifted to the Center for Folklife and Cultural Heritage is this Tibetan thangka—a contemporary religious scroll created in support of the 2000 Tibetan Culture Beyond the Land of Snows program.
 It is one of ten commemorative thangkas commissioned for major donors by the Conservancy for Tibetan Art and Culture, a local collaborator in Washington, D.C.
 The program title refers to people who are Tibetan but now living outside the historical and ethnographic boundaries of Tibet.

 The thangka’s iconography is distinctively blended, not unlike the Festival itself.
 It features the central figure of Chenrezig—the embodiment of the compassion of Buddha—surrounded by multiple recognizable symbols relating to his core attributes of kindness, compassion, joy, and equanimity.
-Below the lotus platform are more symbols of Buddhism, and below those, clear renderings of D.C. landmarks: the Washington Monument, the Smithsonian Castle, and the Supreme Court.
+Below the lotus platform are more symbols of Buddhism, and below those, clear renderings of D.C. landmarks: the Smithsonian Castle, the Supreme Court, and the U.S. Capitol.

 While the thangka was created before the Festival by an artist who did not participate in the program, the work can be read as a foreshadowing of the event in which Tibetans from all over the world—including His Holiness the Dalai Lama—gathered to speak of their heritage, identity, and experiences “beyond the land of snows,” memorably capturing the setting and transformative potential of the upcoming program.